Septuagint: Jewish legend

-According to tradition, Ptolemy II Philadelphus (the Greek Pharaoh of Egypt) sent seventy-two Hebrew translators—six from each of the Twelve Tribes of Israel—from Jerusalem to Alexandria to translate the Tanakh from Biblical Hebrew into Koine Greek, for inclusion in his library.
-This narrative is found in the possibly pseudepigraphic Letter of Aristeas to his brother Philocrates, and is repeated by Philo of Alexandria, Josephus (in Antiquities of the Jews), and by later sources (including Augustine of Hippo).
+According to tradition, Ptolemy II Philadelphus, the Macedonian Greek pharaoh of Egypt, sent seventy-two Hebrew translators—six from each of the Twelve Tribes of Israel—from Second Temple era Jerusalem to Alexandria to translate the Torah from Biblical Hebrew into Koine Greek, for inclusion in the Library of Alexandria.
+This narrative is found in the possibly pseudepigraphic letter of Aristeas to his brother Philocrates, and it was repeated by Philo, Josephus in Antiquities of the Jews, and by later sources, including Augustine, Bishop of Hippo.
 It is also found in the Tractate Megillah of the Babylonian Talmud:

 King Ptolemy once gathered 72 Elders.
 He placed them in 72 chambers, each of them in a separate one, without revealing to them why they were summoned.
 He entered each one's room and said: "Write for me the Torah of Moshe, your teacher".
 God put it in the heart of each one to translate identically as all the others did.

 Philo of Alexandria writes that the number of scholars was chosen by selecting six scholars from each of the twelve tribes of Israel.
-Caution is needed here regarding the accuracy of this statement by Philo of Alexandria, as it implies that the twelve tribes were still in existence during King Ptolemy's reign, and that the Ten Lost Tribes of the twelve tribes had not been forcibly resettled by Assyria almost 500 years previously.
+Caution is needed here regarding the accuracy of this statement by Philo of Alexandria, as it implies that the twelve tribes were still in existence during Ptolemy's reign, and that the Ten Lost Tribes of the twelve tribes had not been forcibly resettled by Assyria almost 500 years previously.
 Although not all the people of the ten tribes were scattered, many peoples of the ten tribes sought refuge in Jerusalem and survived, preserving a remnant of each tribe and their lineages.
 Jerusalem swelled to five times its prior population due to the influx of refugees.
-According to later rabbinic tradition (which considered the Greek translation as a distortion of sacred text and unsuitable for use in the synagogue), the Septuagint was given to Ptolemy two days before the annual Tenth of Tevet fast.
+According to later rabbinic tradition, the LXX was given to Ptolemy two days before the annual fast of the Tenth of Tevet.

-According to Aristobulus of Alexandria's fragment 3, portions of the Law were translated from Hebrew into Greek long before the well-known Septuagint version.
+According to Aristobulus of Alexandria's fragment 3, portions of the Law were translated from Hebrew into Greek long before the well-known LXX version.
 He stated that Plato and Pythagoras knew the Jewish Law and borrowed from it.

-In the preface to his 1844 translation of the Septuagint, Lancelot Charles Lee Brenton acknowledges that the Jews of Alexandria were likely to have been the writers of the Septuagint, but dismisses Aristeas' account as a pious fiction.
-Instead, he asserts that the real origin of the name "Septuagint" pertains to the fact that the earliest version was forwarded by the authors to the Jewish Sanhedrin at Alexandria for editing and approval.
+In the preface to his 1844 translation of the Septuagint, Lancelot Charles Lee Brenton acknowledges that the Jews of Alexandria were likely to have been the writers of the LXX, but dismisses Aristeas' account as a pious fiction.
+Instead, he asserts that the real origin of the name "Septuagint" lies in the fact that the earliest version was submitted by the authors to the Sanhedrin in Alexandria for editing and approval.

-The Jews of Alexandria celebrated the translation with an annual festival on the island of Pharos, where the Lighthouse of Alexandria stood—the location where the translation was said to have taken place.
-During the festival, a large gathering of Jews, along with some non-Jewish visitors, would assemble on the beach for a grand picnic.
+The Jews of Alexandria celebrated the translation with an annual festival on Pharos, where the Lighthouse of Alexandria stood—the location where the translation was said to have taken place.
+During the festival, a large gathering of Jews, along with some Gentile visitors, would assemble on the beach for a grand picnic.